 Freeman’s Season 2 Arc

-While Freeman played more of a background role in season one, she plays a more significant supporting role in season two.
+While Freeman played more of a background role in Season 1, she plays a more significant supporting role in Season 2.
 This was partly borne of narrative necessity since Ensign Beckett Mariner (Tawny Newsome) was admittedly left without many options for potential partners-in-crime, with Ensign Bradward Boimler (Jack Quaid) having accepted a promotion to the U.S.S.
 Titan and Ensigns D’Vana Tendi (Noël Wells) and Samathan Rutherford (Eugene Cordero) practically attached at the cybernetic implant.
 With few options, Mariner begrudgingly accepted her mother.

 Although the tenuous partnership formed between Mariner and Freeman in the first season finale means that Mariner does get to engage in her “off-the-books” missions with the Captain’s somewhat-clandestine approval, friction between the two (and a significant dosage of Strange Energies) see the alliance collapsing before the second season’s opening episode had concluded.